 Battered chicken breasts, pan-fried to golden-brown perfection, and topped with a buttery lemon sauce.
 Chicken Francese is an easy, unique Italian-American classic that makes a delicious meal!
-If you love this recipe, you will also love this Chicken Piccata and Lemon Roast Chicken.

 Before the world turned upside down, my husband and I committed to a weekly date-night.
 We’d book the babysitter (let’s be honest, I called my parents), make a reservation, and go out for a night on the town!
 I miss this!